Learning subgaussian classes : Upper and minimax bounds: Concluding remarks

-The results presented in this article are sharp in many cases, but not in every case.
-First, in the ``high probability" range, Theorem A and Theorem A$^\prime$ show that when $\sigma \gtrsim r_N^*$ the result is sharp in the minimax sense.
-However, $\sigma \lesssim r_N^*$, it is known to be sharp only when $\sigma=0$ (the error rate is a typical value of $\cD^2(f^*,\tau)$) or if $\sigma \sim r_N^*$, where the error rate is $\sim (r_N^*)^2$.
-A sharp estimate for $\sigma \in (0,r_N^*)$ is not known, although there are many examples in which $r_N^*$ is equivalent to the ``width" of the class, and then ERM is optimal in the minimax sense in that range as well.
+The results presented in this article are sharp in many cases but not in every case.
+First, in the `high probability' range, Theorem A$^{\prime\prime}$ shows that when $\sigma \gtrsim r_N^*$ the performance of ERM is optimal in the minimax sense.
+However, if $\sigma \lesssim r_N^*$, the estimate we present happens to be sharp only for $\sigma=0$ (when the error rate is a typical value of $\cD^2(f^*,\bX)$), or for $\sigma \sim r_N^*$, when the error rate is $\sim (r_N^*)^2$.
+This gap is filled (almost completely) in \cite{MenLvG}.